 By proposing an indigeneity-grounded analysis for creating a booklet to support East Asia engagement with Aboriginal people in the Canadian Arctic this article hopes to spur dialogue and facilitate engagement of peoples, institutions, companies, and states across diverse sets of state and non-state borders.
 It aims to contribute to the Second International Decade of the World’s Indigenous Peoples mandated theme “partnership for action and dignity”[xxvii] by encouraging the Arctic Council, Permanent Participants within the Arctic Council and domestic Aboriginal communities and organizations in Canada to work together in establishing their own policies and protocols for engagement.
 After all, an indigeneity grounded analysis “must go beyond design or content to ensure success;” it must incorporate “multiple indigenous stakeholders in shaping policy outcomes.”[xxviii]
 Creating such a booklet will hopefully lead the way for drafting a more robust protocol or policy for engagement and spur the creation of Inuit, First Nations and Métis businesses and corporations in the north, as well as Canadian federal government agencies, that can build constructive and lasting relationships with East Asia.

-Working Draft, written with support of a Post-Graduate Research Fellowship at the Asia Pacific Foundation of Canada (APFC).
-Research does not reflect positions held by the APFC.
+Working Draft, written with support of a Post-Graduate Research Fellowship at the Asia Pacific Foundation of Canada (APF Canada).
+Research does not necessarily reflect positions held by APF Canada.

 Presented at the Association of Borderlands Studies / Western Social Sciences Association Conference, Portland, Oregon on April 8, 2015